teymour-aldridge/puzzle_engine/README.md

 - **Caesar**, A simple cipher where each letter is shifted by a fixed number of positions in the alphabet.
 - **Vigenere**, A simple cipher where each character is encrypted using a corresponding shift from the keyword.
 ### Chess
 - **Chess Engine** — A fully functional chess board supporting move validation, piece movement, and board visualization.
+This version supports castling, en passant, checks, and checkmates.
+Stalemate and draws due to repeated moves are yet to come.
 ---

 ## 🚀 Features